espruino/EspruinoDocs/modules/MQTT.md

 Subscribe/Unsubscribe
 -----------

 Subscriptions are managed using the ```subscribe(topic_filter)``` and ```unsubscribe(topic_filter)```functions.
 A topic filter can be just a specific topic or contain wildcards that matches groups and/or sub-groups of topics.
-An event, publish, is fired whenever a message is recieved by the client.
+An event, publish, is fired whenever a message is received by the client.
 The event emitter calls the listener with an object containin all the relevant packet information: topic, message, (dup, qos and retain).

 ```
 mqtt.subscribe("test/espruino");